 The title is inspired by the initiation ceremony when we crossed the equator.
 Yes, there is quite an initiation ceremony!
 It began as a trial on the bow of the ship for us pollywogs that have never crossed the equator on a ship before.
 We went on trial for our crimes committed against King Neptune, and my crime: creating representational art of King Neptune’s Domain, without permission - I was very guilty!

 The initiation was all fun and not humiliating at all.
 (Unfortunately, I think I have to keep the pics of me kissing a fish offline.)
 This work also reminds me of the flying fish I frequently saw onboard, really the only marine life during my time at sea.
 So, I am also titling it Flying Fish.
 Sometimes the best work is made when expectations are low.

 Representational Art of King Neptune’s Domain, or (Flying Fish), 2019 Acrylic Paint on Plexiglass, 28x33x.25”

 Being at sea

 Once I hit land in Fiji, I had 10 more days of travel before flying back to Hawai’i.
-It’s not often that I travel with so many art supplies, I took advantage of this and set up many temporary studios in hotels, bures (traditional Fijian hut) and sandy towels along the way.
+It’s not often that I travel with so many art supplies, I took advantage of this and set up many temporary studios in hotels, bures (traditional Fijian hut), and sandy towels along the way.
 I wanted to savor that refreshing feeling of being on land again, especially in the midst of this new lush tropical environment and incredibly friendly culture.
-We went from the rainforest to the coral coast, day trips to surf and snorkel, and to the markets by cab, bus and foot.
+I went from the rainforest to the coral coast, day trips to surf and snorkel, and to the markets by cab, bus and foot.
 I highly recommend a visit to this island nation.

 Deeply grateful for all the support that helped me get here.
 Thank you for reading, Love and Aloha, Bailey